Dr Kaarina Hollo

 Prior to coming to Sheffield I was head of the Department of Celtic at the University of Aberdeen, and I have also taught at Harvard University, University College Cork, Queens University Belfast, and Boston College.

 My main areas of research include the literary culture of early medieval Ireland, broadly conceived, with a particular interest in the relationship between the reading and interpretation of scriptural texts / liturgy and the composition of prose narrative; early medieval Irish poetry, especially metrical structure; the Ulster Cycle of tales during the Old and Middle Irish periods; representations of female mourning and madness in medieval and early modern Irish texts; and literary translation in the Irish context, from the 18th century to the present.
+I also translate from Irish into English and vice versa, and won the Times Stephen Spender Prize for Translation in 2012.

 Books and Edited Volumes